Alvaroalonsobabbel/wordle/README.md

 You can quit the game at any time by pressing `Esc` or `Ctrl C`

+Status is held every time you quit the game or the game ends.
+The status will be automatically cleared when there is a new Wordle available or by manually by using the `-rmstatus` flag.

 ## Options

 Enables Worlde's hard mode.